fbpx

 Throughout local history, yerba mansa has been one of the most widely used plants, first by native Americans, then by early settlers and currently by followers of homeopathic medicine.
 Many cultures are thought to have moved this plant around, establishing new colonies more convenient for use.

-Today, several sources list yerba mansa extracts and powders for sale on Amazon.com, although their advertised effects have not been verified scientifically.
+Today, several sources list yerba mansa extracts and powders for sale on the web, although their advertised effects have not been verified scientifically.
 482

 Interesting Facts